DAOD 5023-2, Common Military Tasks Fitness Evaluation

 Effective Date: 2006-05-08

-In this DAOD, the term “CAF members” is used to identify the above-mentioned members of the Canadian Armed Forces (CAF).
+In this DAOD, the term “CAF members” is used to identify the members of the CAF to whom this DAOD applies.

-This DAOD is also a directive that applies to employees of the Department of National Defence (DND employees) who supervise these CAF members.
+This DAOD is also a directive that applies to employees of the Department of National Defence (DND employees) solely for the purpose of supervisory duties when they supervise CAF members.

 Supersession: